 As previously mentioned, diversity recruiting actions and policies should constantly be evolving as new information is gathered.
 Once you have finalized a strategy for how you’re going to address diversity as part of your greater recruitment plan, it’s important that you continue to monitor the progress of your initiatives and make adjustments where necessary.
 The strategies highlighted below should be expected to grow and change to meet the needs of the business as well as your employee base.
 Let’s get started.

-Maximize your talent searches
+Maximize talent searches in your recruiting program

 When it comes to sourcing candidates, top talent representing diverse identities and backgrounds can be found on any major recruiting website.
 However, other employers competing for these candidates are likely searching on all the same job boards as you are.
 To get ahead of the curve, you have to get more creative.